 The workshop will take place at UCL's new Stratford campus in Queen Elizabeth Olympic Park.
 On the day, you will be taken on a guided tour of the Park and nearby neighbourhoods including Stratford and Hackney Wick, exploring the history of the area and how and why it has changed over the past 150 years.
 This will be followed by a series of workshops introducing free software tools including NetLogo, QGIS, and Memory Mapper — a digital participatory mapping tool developed at CASA — to explore and explain what we encounter in the field.

-The workshop includes access to online resources including a talk on complexity science by Prof. Elsa Arcaute; a podcast about theories of gentrification by Prof. Adam Dennett and Prof. Jon Reades; and a set of materials demonstrating how to use QGIS to conduct quantitative analyses of gentrification using a range of data sources.
+The workshop includes access to online resources including: a talk on complexity science by Prof. Elsa Arcaute; a podcast about theories of gentrification by Prof. Adam Dennett and Prof. Jon Reades; and a set of materials demonstrating how to use QGIS to conduct quantitative analyses of gentrification using a range of data sources.
 The workshop and accompanying resources are designed to support teaching on the A-Level curriculum and could also be employed in the NEA.

 Programme